 To maintain your walking habits, you may need to adjust your schedule or get creative.
 It’s much easier to maintain a habit than to build it back up, so do whatever you can to keep up your daily walking even during the holidays.
 Here are some tips!

 Try walking in the mornings so that your walking scheduling isn’t interrupted by holiday craziness.
 Use these important tips and these helpful ideas to make it easier for you to get up and walk.
 A side benefit is planning a morning walk motivates you to go to sleep earlier and keep healthier habits in general!

 Take Walking Breaks

 If you’re using our Take Breaks advice from above, why not take a quick walk between dinner and dessert or trips to the buffet.
 This could be as simple as taking a walk around the house or a quick walk around the block.
+Even 5-minute walks really add up over time, and can give you some time to digest your food as you walk.
 It will help get you moving, get those steps in and give your stomach a chance to feel fuller from the food you ate.

 Have a Standing Chat